EmmaGrassi/resumator/doc/configure.md

 ## Configuration reference

-The following configuration entries are understood by the Restumator:
+The following configuration entries are understood by the Resumator:

                             Key | Description | Sample value
 --------------------------------|-------------|-------------